You are here

 - Please consult the Google Document: Graduation Guidelines Measures Availability, which will be updated as often as information is available.

-Will the SAT tests that were canceled for spring 2020 be rescheduled?
+Will the SAT test that was canceled for spring 2020 be rescheduled?

-- On July 15, College Board and CDE announced that for juniors who missed the SAT assessment last spring, the free, school-day SAT is scheduled for September 23 OR October 14, with a makeup day of October 27; this assumes schools are open for in-person learning.
+- Yes, the free, school-day SAT was re-scheduled for September 23 OR October 14, with a makeup day of October 27.

-- At this point, the year-end data collection is scheduled to close on September 10, 2020.
-Superintendents and data respondents will be notified if this deadline is extended.
+- At this point, the year-end data collection is scheduled to close on September 10, 2021.

 Where can I find out more information about Graduation Guidelines?